 We conducted an exposure visit to Karudampalayam panchayat in Coimbatore, which won the panchayat Puraskar award 2015 from the central government for best Performance and Achievement.
 Paalam members saw extensive street lighting, solid & liquid resource management , bio gas, drainage management, dairy farming and bio-methanation plant that processes the organic waste from vegetables markets, abattoirs and toilets to generate manure and biogas.

 The Paalam Training Program provided practical learning that generated insights on many levels for the youth, especially on the current status of natural resources in our area and best practices and solutions.The training also gave valuable information and contact with government schemes that can be accessed.

-Half of the Paalam members also took up the opportunity of the Stewardship for New Emergence leadership training offered over a three month period with Dr. Monica Sharma which focused on leadership Skills and Capacity building.
+Some of the Palaam members also took up the opportunity of the Stewardship for New Emergence leadership training offered over a three month period with Dr. Monica Sharma which focused on Leadership Skills and Capacity Building.